Search within:

 • Fraudulent sites often don't start with HTTPS.
 The "s" stands for secure.
 Never sign into websites that are not using HTTPS.

-Reporting phishing
+Reporting phishing at OHIO

-To report a phishing message or ask for assistance in determining legitimacy, please forward the email as an attachment to security@ohio.edu .
+If you receive a phishing message that is not on the Phish Bowl or if you would like assistance in determining the legitimacy of a message, please forward the email as an attachment to security@ohio.edu .
 You can learn how to forward as an attachment here .

 Additional phishing resources